Program Support Analyst

 Rob earned a BA in Political Science from Capital University before working with the Ohio Board of Regents.
 His previous experience as a communication consultant primes him to bridge the gaps between teams, connecting innovative educators with communities that seek to do more with their school system.

 Rob is passionate about practical science in almost any form.
-Recently, he was thrilled with the opportunity to speak at the Kennedy Space Center.
+In 2016, he was thrilled with the opportunity to speak at the Kennedy Space Center.
 He volunteers for Columbus Science Pub and reads textbooks about rocketry and spaceflight in his spare time.

 The Honorable Regina B. Schofield is the Director of Corporate Engagement & Education Outreach for Battelle Education.
-Based in the Washington D.C., she leads Battelle’s east coast STEM education initiatives in addition to regional philanthropy efforts.
+Based in the Washington D.C., she leads national STEM education initiatives in addition to regional philanthropy efforts.

 Nominated by the President, she served as Assistant Attorney General for the Office of Justice Programs at the U. S. Department of Justice.
 In that position, she oversaw programs like Project Safe Childhood, the Prisoner Reentry Initiative, and the White House Initiative on Helping America’s Youth, among many others.

 Regina attended Mississippi College for a BS in Business Administration, then attended Jackson State University, earning an MBA in Business Management.
-She currently serves on the boards of the Cal Ripken Sr. Foundation, Excelsior College, Maryland Business Roundtable for Education, and the National Center for the Prevention of Community Violence.
+She currently serves on the boards of the Cal Ripken Sr. Foundation, Northern Virginia Science Museum, Maryland Business Roundtable for Education, the National Center for Missing and Exploited Children, and the National Center for the Prevention of Community Violence.

 Her wide-ranging career has placed her in the public, private, and not-for-profit sectors.
-Awarded Alumna of the Year by Mississippi College’s School of Business in 2014, she enjoys knitting and reading when she has the time.
+Awarded Alumna of the Year by Mississippi College’s School of Business in 2014 and the Order of the Golden Arrow Award in 2020, she enjoys knitting and reading when she has the time.

-As a STEM Relationship Manager for Battelle Education, Heather Sherman uses her insatiable curiosity and genuine love of people and problem solving to bring about solutions to important problems.
+Heather uses her insatiable curiosity and genuine love of people and problem solving to bring about solutions to important problems.
 When dealing with complex issues, she sees patterns and connections between people and ideas to find creative avenues to optimize results.

 She has a BA in English from Roanoke College and an MBA from Franklin University.
-Recently she finished facilitating a highly selective professional development program for high school teachers, focusing on implementing blended learning in the classroom, known as the Trailblazer Teachers.
 She also received two teaching excellence awards from Franklin University, her former place of employment.

 Heather likes reading, hiking, and treasure hunting for antiques.
 She’s also convinced that she is going to be one of the last people on earth who uses the telephone for talking.

-Brandi Stroecker is a STEM Relationship Manager for Battelle Education.
+Brandi Stroecker is the Director of the Tennessee STEM Innovation Network.
 A veteran educator, she has spent over a decade teaching 6-12th grade Science and STEM in high poverty, urban schools.
 In 2012, the Tennessee Science Teachers Association honored her work with an Excellence in High School Science Teacher Award.

-Brandi holds a BS from the University of Memphis, a Masters in K-12 Education from the University of Tennessee, and a Masters in Educational Leadership from Christian Brothers University.
+Brandi holds a BS in Biology from the University of Memphis, a Masters in K-12 Education from the University of Tennessee, and a master’s in educational leadership from Christian Brothers University.
 A child of rural Arkansas, her family had limited access to STEM and Science disciplines, as well as higher education.
 She hopes to help provide STEM and Science opportunities for all children across Tennessee.

 Brandi loves adventure: anything from skydiving to spelunking.
 As a mom of three boys, the outdoors is always a part of any free time they spend together.